joelouie222/MyGrocery-Tracker-MyGT/README.md

 Another functionality of MyGT will be a rating system or a comment/note about a specific product they have purchased.
 This could be a positive or negative note about the product.
 Perhaps they’ve liked the product and they want to leave a note on how the product taste or the quality.
 So, on the future, when they are **making a shopping list**, they would have the ability to make better decision or avoid making a mistake of repurchasing a product they did not like in the past.

-> Product 1 - Brand - Product Name - UPC -- Unit Price - :star::star::star::star: - user comments
+> Product 1 - Brand - Product Name - UPC -- Unit Price - :star::star::star::star: - user comments\n
 > Product 2 - Brand - Product Name - UPC -- Unit Price - :star::star::star: - user comments